puckdoug/barleywine/README.md

 - Ensure `.md` files are in the `webroot` directory
 - Check that markdown content is valid
 - Verify the `markdown` crate dependency is installed
+- Use `--verify` to confirm markdown support is enabled

+**Command-line issues:**

+- Use `--help` to see all available options
+- Check log level is valid: error, warn, info, debug, trace
+- Ensure file paths are correct and accessible

 ### Getting Help

 If you encounter issues:

+1. **Use the verify command**: `cargo run -- --verify`
-1. Check the console output for error messages
+2. Check the console output for error messages
+3. Use `--help` to see all available options
-2. Verify your file paths and permissions
+4. Verify your file paths and permissions
-3. Ensure your `webroot` directory structure is correct
+5. Ensure your `webroot` directory structure is correct
-4. Test with simple HTML files first
+6. Test with simple HTML files first
-5. Try creating a simple `.md` file to test markdown conversion
+7. Try creating a simple `.md` file to test markdown conversion
-6. Check that both HTML and markdown index files work in directories
+8. Check that both HTML and markdown index files work in directories
+9. Run with `--loglevel debug` for more detailed output

 ---